 CORNWALL ONLINE PARISH CLERKS - helping bring the past alive

-Over the centuries, some families used the following naming pattern:
+Over the centuries, some families used the following naming pattern, or a slight variant:

 Others named children after people who had been influential in their lives, such as friends and neighbours.
 Not everyone adhered to the above patterns, especially if some family relationships were "strained"!
 Biblical names were also popular for some time, as were those of famous heroes such as Napoleon and Nelson.

 For children, it is very important to check for burial records as, when infant mortality rates were high, if a child died the next child born in the family (of the same sex) was often given the same name.
 These apparent duplications are very common.

 When the use of second (middle) names became more common (sometimes due to the increasing population and the necessity to distinguish between individuals) the maiden name of the mother was often used.
 Therefore, a name such as Henry Yeo Trewren gives a very good clue to the mother's maiden name.

 It also became popular for unmarried mothers to use the